Jonny007-MKD/gpgit/README.md

 If the message is already encrypted, it doesn't get encrypted a second time.

-Exim users can use the transport_filter directive in a transport in order to call this application, like so:
+*   Exim users can use the transport_filter directive in a transport in order to call this application, like so:

         transport_filter = /bin/gpgit.pl my.email.address@example.com

-Procmail users can add a procmail recipe as follows
+*   Procmail users can add a procmail recipe as follows

-  :0 f
+        :0 f | /bin/gpgit.pl my.email.address@example.com
-  | /bin/gpgit.pl my.email.address@example.com
+*   Dovecot users can add a Sieve filter as explained here: https://perot.me/encrypt-specific-incoming-emails-using-dovecot-and-sieve

 If you call gpgit.pl from a different application, I'd love to hear from you so I can update this README file.